Columbia County DUI Lawyer

 Defense Strategies Against Drunk Driving Charges

 While many people think a DUI charge is un-fightable, this is far from the truth.
-An experienced drunk driving defense attorney can examine the evidence of your arrest and the manner in which it was collected, searching to find any holes in the prosecution's case.
+An experienced attorney can examine the evidence of your arrest and the manner in which it was collected, searching to find any holes in the prosecution's case.
 Flaws in the case against you can get the charges reduced or dropped all together.
 A skilled DUI defense attorney will ask the following questions about your arrest:

 - Did law enforcement have reasonable suspicion to pull you over?